… and off I went to South Korea.

 Quick Tip.
-Being so perfectly efficient in London, I was relying on an app called Citymapper for directions, but I soon found out it wasn’t so good for me in Seoul because it used open source maps that were 70% or more in Korean and I was trying to input names in English so it wouldn’t find any result.
+Being so perfectly efficient in London, I was relying on an app called Citymapper for directions.
+But I soon realised it wasn’t so helpful in Seoul because its open source maps were mostly in Korean.
+I was trying to input names in English so it wouldn’t find results.

 If you know of other English-friendly options, please comment below.

 Anyway, a couple more wrong turns later I managed to arrive at the hotel.
 Exhausted (mind you, it took about 18 hours door to door) but very excited to start the new adventure.

 A shower and a quick rest and then back in the street immediately to experience my first Seoul night.
 I made a good choice with staying in Myeong-dong… so many good spots.
 Starting with Namsaedun market and the commercial district with all the famous street food stalls.

 And of course I had my camera with me:

 If you want to read about my stay and find my personal highlights of Seoul, jump over to Part 2.